stellar-deprecated/stellard/doc/CodingStyle.md

 * Always place a space in between the template angle brackets and the type name.
 Template code is already hard enough to read!

-## Naming conventions

-* Member variables and method names are written with camel-case, and never begin with a capital letter.
-* Class names are also written in camel-case, but always begin with a capital letter.
-* For global variables... well, you shouldn't have any, so it doesn't matter.
-* Class data members begin with `m_`, static data members begin with `s_`.
-  Global variables begin with `g_`.
-This is so the scope of the corresponding declaration can be easily determined.
-* Avoid underscores in your names, especially leading or trailing underscores.
-  In particular, leading underscores should be avoided, as these are often used in standard library code, so to use them in your own code looks quite jarring.
-* If you really have to write a macro for some reason, then make it all caps, with underscores to separate the words.
-And obviously make sure that its name is unlikely to clash with symbols used in other libraries or 3rd party code.

 ## Types, const-correctness